benbuzzelli/aws-ansible-groups-and-ec2s/README.md

 * boto package - [installation info](https://pypi.org/project/boto/)
 * AWS subnet id - *only needed for the creation of an EC2 instance*
 * AMI image id - *only needed for the creation of an EC2 instance.
 (Defaulted to Amazon Linux AMI)*
+* VPC id - *only required for the creation of a security group*

 Installation
 ------------